What is a Black Eye?

 - If you are taking blood thinners such as Warfarin

 - If you are a Haemophiliac

 If there doesn't appear to be any reason to assume a more serious injury has occurred, a simple ice pack is the best way to soothe a black eye.
 Try to use a cold compress that can conform to the shape of the eye and face.
 A gel pack or package of frozen vegetables will do much better than a solid freezer pack or bag of ice cubes.
 In a pinch, a metal spoon chilled in ice water can be applied to the area, and re-chilled frequently.
 Never let the ice touch your skin or eye, wrap the ice in a clean dry cloth, only apply cold packs to the eye for 15 minutes at a time, resting for an hour in between each application.
 Regular over the counter drugs such as paracetamol or Ibuprofen should be enough to address the pain, but do not take Asprin unless prescribed by a doctor as this can worsen the bruising.

 Healing time for a black eye is usually one to three weeks, depending on its severity.
 As a black eye heals it might change colours, showing shades of purple, green, blue, and yellow, this is caused by the different bodily fluids suspended under the skin as they slowly break down and are flushed away by the circulatory system.

-If you need to get rid of your black eye fast, maybe you have an interview of getting married, then the only effective way to get rid of a black eye is the application of make up - just be careful not to press to hard when blending in the foundation.
+If you need to get rid of your black eye fast, maybe you have an interview about getting married, then the only effective way to get rid of a black eye is the application of make up - just be careful not to press too hard when blending in the foundation.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP